KyryloKuzyk/PrimeTween/README.md

 Inspector integration
 ---
-Inspector integration is the cornerstone of PrimeTween's design that lets you tweak all animation properties from the Inspector without changing the code.
+Inspector integration is the cornerstone of PrimeTween's design.
+It lets you tweak all animation properties from the Inspector without changing the code.
 It **saves time** and gives **creative freedom**.
 All animation settings can be **serialized** in MonoBehaviour or ScriptableObject and passed to the corresponding Tween methods.
 ```csharp
 // Tweak all animation properties from the Inspector:
 //     startValue, endValue, duration, ease (or custom ease curve), etc.